andy-guttridge/tribehub_drf/testing.md

 ## `/profile/<id:int>` PUT
 ### Test 27
-When authenticated as user *chief2* (has family admin permission), a request made with the following JSON should result in the `display_name` field for user *family2b* being changed in the database to *family2b_test_change* and the image url being saved as `test_change`.
+When authenticated as user *chief2* (has tribe admin permission), a request made with the following JSON should result in the `display_name` field for user *family2b* being changed in the database to *family2b_test_change* and the image url being saved as `test_change`.
 Changes to other fields should not be saved, as they are read-only.

 Submitted JSON:
 ```